-There’s nothing like a vacation on Maryland’s Eastern Shore, especially if you come to Talbot County where you can see experience the bounty and beauty of nature, relax with great food and outdoor activities, all while reconnecting with the whole family.
-Use this guide to plan a vacation that’s fun for everyone.
+There’s nothing like a vacation on Maryland’s Eastern Shore.
+In Talbot County you can experience the bounty and beauty of nature, relax with great food and outdoor activities, all while reconnecting with the family.
+Here’s a family guide to help plan a vacation that’s fun for everyone.

 Take a Ride on the Oxford-Bellevue Ferry

-Make your first stop the Oxford Market to pick up house-made, grab-n-go sandwiches and salads, beverages, and other provisions for a picnic at the Oxford Town Park beside the Tred Avon River.
-The kids can work off their energy on the swing set or investigate along the living shoreline, a sandy wading area where they will discover the native creatures that are a part of the ecosystem of the river.
+Make your first stop the Oxford Market to pick up house-made, grab-n-go sandwiches and salads, beverages, and other provisions for a picnic at the Oxford Town Park, which overlooks the Tred Avon River.
+Kids can work off their energy on the swing set or investigate along the living shoreline, a sandy wading area where they will discover the native creatures that are a part of the ecosystem of the river.
 Then stop in the Oxford Social Café for a coffee or sweet treat.

-Hot Tip: Small-batch, hand-crafted ice cream awaits at the Scottish Highland Creamery, just a short walk down Tilghman Street!
+Hot Tip: Small-batch, hand-crafted ice cream awaits at the Scottish Highland Creamery, just across the street!

 See Easton by Carriage Ride